JakeAnto/JakeAnto.github.io/docs/blog/posts/nextdns.md

 ### Why am I still seeing ads?

 Some ads are served from the same domain as the content you're trying to access.
 An example for this is YouTube.
 If you want to robustly block ads and annoyances, you'll need to use a browser extension.
-I recommend using [uBlock Origin](https://ublockorigin.com/).
+I recommend using [:simple-ublockorigin: uBlock Origin](https://ublockorigin.com/).

 ### A legitimate domain is being blocked.
 What do I do?